 - Canon Foreigner: In a sense.
 According to the commentary, there never was a supervillain who went by Lady Lightbug.

 - Captain Obvious: Everyone in the cartoon itself, which adds to the hilarity.

-- Cliché Storm: It's a parody of early cartoons, and includes all their cliches (still shots instead of frame-by-frame animation, sidekick is immediately taken out of action to focus on the main hero, a vaguely communist villain, Unfortunate Implications, and a cute animal sidekick only there to appeal to the kids).
+- Cliché Storm: Invoked.
+It's a parody of cartoons from The Dark Age of Animation, and includes all their cliches (still shots instead of frame-by-frame animation, sidekick is immediately taken out of action to focus on the main hero, a vaguely communist villain, Unfortunate Implications, and a cute animal sidekick only there to appeal to the kids).

 - Coconut Superpowers: The In-Universe short appears not to have the budget to depict Frozone's superpowers to their fullest extent.
 When he temporarily fixes the bridge with ice, it focuses on his hands shooting a blue beam offscreen, before cutting to the finished bridge.
 The real Frozone is naturally put out by this.